1956 Barbadian general election

 General elections were held in Barbados on 7 December 1956.
 The result was a victory for the Barbados Labour Party, which won 15 of the 24 seats.
-MPs were elected across twelve two-member constituencies, using the block vote method.
-Voter turnout was 60.3%.
+MPs were elected across twelve two-member constituencies, using the block voting method.
+Voter turnout was 60%.

 Despite winning more votes than the newly formed Democratic Labour Party, the Progressive Conservative Party won fewer seats, a consequence of the plurality voting system used.